Low Risk | Debt

 07 Nov 2025

-Yes, SIPs in ELSS funds qualify for tax deductions under Section 80C up to ₹1.5 lakh annually.
+Yes, KSquare offers ELSS mutual funds, which are eligible for tax deductions under Section 80C up to ₹1.5 lakh.